Full Day Canoe Hire - Cost: £40 (per person)

-Lucksall to Ross-on-Wye
+Lucksall to Ross-on-Wye - 18.5 miles

 Our most rural day trip!
 A tranquil journey where it is common to go the complete day without hearing a single vehicle.
 From Lucksall you will meander behind the village of Fownhope and through the gentle rapid of Lee Brink.
 You now head out around a huge loop in the river taking you past the banked village of Ballingham and under the steep Caplor Woods.
-From here you head towards Carey islands and the ruins of the former railway bridge.
+From here you head towards the faster water around Carey islands and the ruins of the former railway bridge.

 After lunch you will continue downstream skirting past the villages of Sellack with its pedestrian bridge and past How Caple, well known for its Court Gardens.
 You continue past the hamlet of Hole-in-the-Wall and then Foy pedestrian suspension bridge.
 Shortly afterwards the market town of Ross-on-Wye appears perched above the Wye.